 - How to perform excellent testing in a regulated software development context.

 - Using session-based testing metrics to cast light on how testers use time.

 - Using reviewing escaped bugs to improve the testing process.

 - How to think about “good enough” product quality.

-The classroom version takes place during standard workday hours over the course of two days.
+The classroom version takes place during standard workday hours over the course of three days.
 We can teach anywhere that has good wifi and a projector.

 This class is now also available online:

 - Live.
 The online class is always taught live, because the instructor to responds to student questions and challenges.